-City museums (Museum of City History, Museum of Fine Arts, Natural History Museum, Grassi Museum of Applied Arts) will be closed as of 14 March until approximately 10 April.
-Most of Leipzig's independent museums have also ceased operations for the time being.
+Since May 7th the Museum of Fine Arts, the Natural History Museum, the Grassi Museum of Applied Arts, the City Historical Museum and the School Museum have been open.
+Many independent Leipzig museums have also resumed operations.
 If you are planning a visit to other Leipzig museums, please contact the respective museum directly.

-There are currently no restrictions on travel by public transport.
+Wearing protective masks is still obligatory.
+In addition, there are currently no restrictions on travel using public transport.
 Local bus and train connections are also currently not affected.
 Nevertheless, please check the pages of the respective providers.
 The official website for public transit in Leipzig is www.l.de/verkehrsbetriebe.